 - 13-year operational history since 2013 without a major platform-level breach resulting in user losses.

-- 95% cold storage ratio, reducing hot wallet attack surface substantially compared to smaller peers.
+- ~95% cold storage ratio (stated), substantially limiting hot wallet attack surface relative to smaller peers.

-- Monthly Merkle tree proof-of-reserves with user verifiable inclusion, above average for transparency.
+- Monthly Merkle tree PoR with user-verifiable inclusion — above average transparency among top exchanges.

-- Licenses in Malta, Estonia, and Seychelles; compliance infrastructure for most retail markets.
+- Licenses in Malta, Estonia, and Seychelles; compliance infrastructure covering most retail markets.

 Cons